Shoes

 American Exceptionalism is a unique kind of myth.

-There are many kinds of myths that we get along with every day.
+There are many kinds of myths that we encounter every day.

-A universal myth that cuts across all cultures, ethnicities, races, and religions is that my myth is the only myth that is true, and all the rest drool.
+A universal myth that cuts across all cultures, ethnicities, races, and religions is that my myth is the only true myth and all the rest drool.

 It's a human thing.